-c)In respect of students not fulfilling their financial obligations on time and as of the state of th prescribed, the University retains the following rights: Students may be excluded from UJ residences.
+c)In respect of students not fulfilling their financial obligations on time and as prescribed, the University retains the following rights:

 Students' examination results will be withheld.
 Students' registration may be cancelled after the specified dates and they will be liable for payment of the outstanding amount; as agreed and signed in the special arrangement made with UJ.
+Children to will make be allowed to remister if the manufactor was done have

-Students will not be allowed to register if the previous year's fees have not been paid in full.
-A certificate of conduct will not be issued.
-Legal action will be instituted against students, who will be liable for all UJ's legal costs.
-Qualifications (degrees certificates/diplomas) will not be awarded.
+- Students will not be allowed to register if the previous year's fees have not been paid in full. - A certificate of conduct will not be issued. - ☐ Legal action will be instituted against students, who will be liable for all UJ's legal costs. - Qualifications (degrees certificates/diplomas) will not be awarded.